hemanthrayuduu/huggingface-agents-course-gaia/README.md

 ## 🧪 Evaluation Flow

 1. Log in to Hugging Face through the UI
-2. Click “Run Evaluation & Submit All Answers”
+2. Click "Run Evaluation & Submit All Answers"
 3. The agent will fetch tasks, solve them, and submit results